Changissnz/nu_merchant_principal/README.md

 Some things not quite right occur when pride is the decisive driver in settings promoted by truth-agnostic or truth-averse settings.
-This is not a denunciation on how much the truth matters, as in one attempting to coax another about revealing a secret believed to yield powerful effects via a confession of confidante allegiance.
+This is not a denunciation on how wrong untruths are, as in one attempting to coax another about revealing a secret believed to yield powerful effects via a confession of confidante allegiance.
 There is pride, and then there are the two realms that pride's hosts have